Set Up a Pay As You Go Business Model

 2. Select Wix pricing page, then click Customize Pricing Page.
 This option isn't available if you don't have any paid plans.

-4. Feature Details: Add a title and description to say what it includes and why it's useful.
+5. Feature Details: Add a title and description to specify what the feature includes and explain why it's useful.

-5. Comparison: Select the plan that the feature is relevant for and add custom text (optional).
-Try to distribute features progressively, with better features reserved for more expensive plans.
+6. Comparison: Select the plan that the feature is relevant for and add custom text (optional).
+We recommend distributing features so that better features are reserved for more expensive plans.

 8. To check how it looks, click Preview Pricing Page.